 earned scores of 3 or better, you may also not require testing.

-Please contact the Center for Student Success for a final
+Please contact the Admissions Office for a final determination

-determination regarding whether or not placement testing is
+regarding whether or not placement testing is needed.

 I placed in a developmental course.
 I’m confused.
 Do I get